Skip to content

 SERIOUS COMPLICATIONS

 Complications from influenza can lead to life-threatening conditions in older adults.
-Serious complications include the following8:
+Serious complications include the following9:

-FLU HOSPITALIZATION RATES IN ADULTS AGE 65 YEARS AND OLDER DURING 2016–2024 FLU SEASONS10
+TIMING OF FLU HOSPITALIZATION IN ADULTS AGE 65 YEARS AND OLDER DURING 2016 – 2025 FLU SEASONS 10

 The peak of the flu season varies annually but typically occurs between December and February in the northern hemisphere.
-As such, it is crucial that you vaccinate your patients throughout the entire flu season as appropriate.1
+As such, ideally, vaccination should occur before the end of October and continue throughout the influenza season as long flu viruses continue to circulate.1